 Plea to tourists to refrain from traveling to the Faroe Islands

-Because of the current global situation regarding COVID-19, Visit Faroe Islands is appealing to tourists to NOT TRAVEL to the Faroe Islands in until 13 April at the earliest.
+Because of the current global situation regarding COVID-19, the Government of the Faroe Islands is appealing to tourists to NOT TRAVEL to the Faroe Islands in until 30 June at the earliest.
 Please note that this date may be extended, depending on how the situation develops.

 The only entry way to the Faroe Islands at the moment is through Denmark (Copenhagen by air with Atlantic Airways or SAS).

 The Danish authorities have imposed a temporary immigration control for all travelers wishing to travel to Denmark.

 If you are a Danish/Faroese citizen or if you have residence in Denmark/Faroe Islands, you are allowed to enter.

 If you are neither a Danish/Faroese citizen or have full time residency in Denmark/Faroe Islands, you must be able to prove that your reason for entry into Denmark/Faroe Islands is critical and essential.
 If you are not able to prove this, you will not be allowed to enter.